NyoroGiraffe/Experi-City/03_WorldBuilding/HanasakaCity.md

 ## **2. Rusty-believers**

-A term used from the perspective of citizens in the Experimental Cities to describe troublesome individuals stuck in outdated ideologies who perpetually fail to accept the reality that machines effectively run human society and attempt to obstruct their experiments.
+A term used from the perspective of citizens in the Experimental Cities to describe individuals clinging to outdated ideologies who refuse to accept the reality that machines effectively govern human society and attempt to obstruct their experiments.

 ## **3. Pro-Mayor Faction**